 What the Fed’s rate cut means for homebuyers and sellers

-The Federal Reserve announced Wednesday that it will cut its benchmark interest rate by half a percentage point, a bigger-than-expected cut.
-“They gave us a little extra,” says Bill Banfield, chief business officer at Rocket Companies.
+The Federal Reserve announced Thursday that it will cut its benchmark interest rate by a quarter point.
+That follows September’s reduction of half a percentage point.

 The Federal Reserve and the housing market